ThornstromDeveloper/CSharp/README.md

 ### Filtering

-Returns customers from "London"
+Returns customers from "London":

 `var queryLondonCustomers = from cust in customers where cust.City == "London" select cust;`

-Returns customers from "London" and named "Devon"
+Returns customers from "London" and named "Devon":

 `var queryLondonCustomers = from cust in customers where cust.City == "London" && cust.Name == "Devon" select cust;`